stackql/stackql-registry-docs/docs/google-docs/providers/google/iam/workforce_pool_providers/index.md

 oidc,
 saml,
 state
-FROM google.iam.providers
+FROM google.iam.workforce_pool_providers
 WHERE locationsId = '{{ locationsId }}'
 AND workforcePoolsId = '{{ workforcePoolsId }}';
 ```

 ## `INSERT` example

-Use the following StackQL query and manifest file to create a new <code>providers</code> resource.
+Use the following StackQL query and manifest file to create a new <code>workforce_pool_providers</code> resource.

 <Tabs
     defaultValue="all"